 You want to make sure you are buying right.
 How so?
 It basically functions like every other market place in the world, where you walk into a shopping mall to buy a few things.
 There, you can see a variety of items arranged in a shelve for you to select from, its quite the same on Facebook Marketplace, you can choose to browse items by categories or by using the search bar to find what you want.

 Either ways, when you find an item you are sure you want to buy, tap on the image of the product, feel free to view the seller’s profile, send them a direct message or through messenger, ask questions to have a reasonably good idea of what you want to buy, check out some other sites to also have an idea of the price range of the product before you start negotiating.

 On your own part, don’t make any form of advanced payment, if you are not sure of the source, agree to meet somewhere public, but safe enough to see and confirm the authenticity of the product before making payments.

-Note that Facebook does not facilitate any kind of payment; credit card, bank transfers or any form of payment at all.
-It is up to the two parties involved to make arrangements and agree on how to make payments, Facebook is not responsible for such or demanding charges for any commodity sold within the network.
+Note that Facebook does not facilitate any payment; credit card, bank transfers or any form of payment at all.
+It is up to the two parties involved to make arrangements and agree on how to make payments; Facebook is not responsible for such or demanding charges for any commodity sold within the network.

 That is it, guys.
 We hope you have learned a couple of things from this post.
 Still got any other question?
 Please do well to use the comment section down below, and we shall get back to you ASAP.